madduci/docker-msvc-cpp/README.md

 The second script will launch in background a python server on port 20000, self-hosting the ZIP archives and then build 3 docker images:

-* docker-wine, with only wine-stable (4.0 at time of writing), .NET 4.5 and initialized as Windows 10
+* **docker-wine**, with only wine-stable (4.0 at time of writing), .NET 4.5 and initialized as Windows 10
-* docker-msvc, with the required Visual C++ files (cl, link, nmake) and the latest Windows 10 SDK
+* **docker-msvc**, with the required Visual C++ files (cl, link, nmake) and the latest Windows 10 SDK
-* docker-msvc-extended, with the above files and CMake, Wix and Conan
+* **docker-msvc-extended**, with the above files and CMake, Conan, Ninja and Wix

+The master branch points to a Ubuntu-derived image that uses Wine 4.0 stable, while the `archlinux` branch uses ArchLinux to set Wine 4.x staging.

 ## Usage